ujju2000/ujju2000/README.md

 🔭 I’m currently working on: JavaScript projects and exploring new frameworks and libraries.

-🌱 I’m currently learning: React and improving my skills in frontend development.
+🌱 I’m currently learning: Nextjs

-🤔 I’m looking for help with: Open Source Contribution and gaining more experience in collaborative projects.

-💬 Ask me about: Web development, JavaScript, HTML, CSS, MERN stack, and my project experiences.

 📫 How to reach me: tarika.ujjwal@gmail.com